 Q: What if I get locked out of my apartment?

-A: During normal business hours, contact the office for a replacement key.
-We charge $25 for replacement apartment keys, $100 for vestibule keys, and $10 for mailbox keys.
+A: During normal business hours, contact your property manager for a replacement key.
 If it is outside of normal business hours, you must call a locksmith and you will be charged for any damages.
 If you call the Fire Department and have your door broken, you will be charged for all damages plus an administrative fee.

 Q: A leak destroyed my belongings.
 Will you compensate me for my damages?